Kadefrfr/Wifi-speed-test/README.md

 if you want to change how long to wait inbetween test just change the time in the sleep function (it counts in seconds)

+simplespeedtest.sh is the simplest design of the speed test i could write with speedtest-cli